 What is CPAP?

-Continuous Positive Airway Pressure (CPAP) was developed in the early 1980’s and was the first viable solution for treating the CPAP examples for treating obstructive sleep apneainsidious disease of Obstructive Sleep Apnea (OSA).
-Most physicians prescribe CPAP as a first treatment option, though many physicians now utilize dental devices as a first line of therapy for mild to moderate disease OSA.
-CPAP treatment consists of a pump that delivers positive air pressure to a mask that is fitted over the nose and/or the mouth.
-The air pressure is adjusted until the airway is forced open, much like blowing up a balloon.
+Continuous Positive Airway Pressure (CPAP) was developed in the early 1980’s and was the first viable solution for treating Obstructive Sleep Apnea (OSA).
+CPAP treatment consists of a pump that delivers positive air pressure to a mask that is fitted over the nose or the mouth.
+The air pressure is adjusted until the airway is opened.

 CPAP Alternative: Mandibular Repositioning Devices (MRD)

-This is where mandibular repositioning devices (MRD) come into play.
-The device gently moves the lower jaw forward, physically bringing with it the tongue so that it doesn’t fall back and block the airway.
-It also supplements the job of the muscles that line the airway by spatially widening the airway itself.
-The result is a much wider airway and more continuous flow of air and life-giving oxygen.
+The mandibular repositioning device (MRD) gently moves the lower jaw forward, physically bringing the tongue forward so that it doesn’t fall back and block the airway.
+It also supports the muscles that line the airway by spatially widening the airway itself, resulting in a much wider airway and continuous flow of oxygen.

 Contact Perry Dental Health for more Information